ZenoxyDev/CleanComms/README.md

 ## Usage

 1. Open any file in Visual Studio Code.
-2. Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS) to open the command palette.
-3. Type `Remove Comments` and select the command.
-4. All comments will be removed from the active file.
+2. Press the 'Remove Comments' button in Status Bar.

 ## Contributing

-If you want to contribute to this project, feel free to fork the repository and submit a pull request.
-Please ensure to follow the coding standards and provide meaningful commit messages.
+If you want to contribute to this project, dont steal this project :)

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author